mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     MoneyFormat: '###,##0.00'
     # Converts long numbers to short ones, like 12305122 to 12.3m
     UseShortNumbers: false
+    # This format is only for amounts which gets defines suffix like '1.23k' while numbers lover than 1k will use MoneyFormat
+    shortNumbersFormat: '###,##0.0'
     # Suffixes for short numbers
     ShortNumbersSuffixes:
     - ''